microsoft/WhatTheHack/xxx-ThisOldDataWarehouse/Student/Challenge-01.md

 8. Execute this package to load data into Azure Synapse Analytics.
 [SSIS Execution](https://docs.microsoft.com/en-us/azure/data-factory/how-to-invoke-ssis-package-ssis-activity?tabs=data-factory#run-the-pipeline)

 ## Advanced Challenges (Optional)

-*If you want, you may provide additional goals to this challenge for folks who are eager.*

-*This section is optional and may be omitted.*

-*Sample IoT advanced challenges:*

 Too comfortable?
 Eager to do more?
 Try these additional challenges!